CSCfi/csc-user-guide/GETTING_STARTED.md

     Click "Install" and after the installation has completed, uncheck "View Release Notes", then click "Finish".

-#### Git Bash
+##### Git Bash

 You can find a shortcut for Git Bash in the Start menu.
 If you don't see it under Recently added, simply start typing `git bash` and sooner or later Windows will find it for you.

 ![Git Bash](docs/img/windows/git_bash.png)

-Before we proceed further with setting up the tools, there are just a few things to keep in mind when starting to learn the command line after using only graphical interfaces.
+Before we proceed further with setting up the tools, there are just a few things to keep in mind when starting to learn the command-line after using only graphical interfaces.

-##### Commands
+###### Commands

 In addition to the `git` command, just to illustrate some basic principles without going too much into detail, here are a few essential commands.
 Feel free to try them in Git Bash.